kehuffer/TRP_Structural_Alignment/README.md

 # Structural Alignment of TRP Channels
-In this project, we superimpose available structures of members of the TRP Channel family based on their transmembrane domains and analyze the resulting alignment to understand functional mechanisms.
+In this project, we superimpose available structures of members of the TRP channel family based on their transmembrane domains and analyze the resulting alignment to understand functional mechanisms.

 For a full description and to cite this work, please see: